TaPhuocHai/mailjet_automation_tool/README.md

   - Autoconnection to VPN: The programs will automatically connect VPN for you.

 All you need to do is to configure the correct name of your VPN connection.
-Please change the value of the constant VPN in the test_platform.py file to the correct.
+Please change the value of the constant VPN in the .env file to the correct name.